 How to Apply for the Youth Fund Loan

 Here is how to apply for the Youth Fund loan in Kenya:

-- One needs to visit their respective sub-county youth offices as a group or as an individual.
+- One needs to visit their respective sub-county youth offices as a group or individually.

 - Return the filled forms to the office and wait for a response from the loans officer

-- The loan officer will guide the next steps and conduct the vetting and give necessary financial advice.
+- The loan officer will guide the following steps, conduct the vetting, and give necessary financial advice.